top of page

 with Jason Salgado

-Jason is a eleven year student of 15th generation Wudang Sanfeng Kung Fu Master Zhong Xuechao
+Jason is a twelve year student of 15th generation Wudang Sanfeng Kung Fu Master Zhong Xuechao

 a.k.a.
 Master Bing (www.WudangDao.com).
 He began training Wudang Qigong and Taiji (tai chi) with Master